Fasermaler/HASS-Reflections-N-gram-Generator/README.md

 - N-grams in submissions that are common with prompts
 - N-grams in submissions that are new and unprompted

-It is also possible to define the word filters for the N-grams within `reflection_ngram.py`.
+It is also possible to define the word filters for the N-grams within `filter_words.txt`.

 ## Quick Start